Home » Blueberry Buckwheat Muffins

 For this muffin recipe, I use a mix of all purpose gluten free flour and almond flour.

-You will want to store these in an air tight container or heavy duty ziplock bag for up to 2-3 days.
-They don’t need to be refrigerated but in the summer months, I personally like to store anything with fresh fruit on it in the fridge.
+You will want to store these in an air tight container or heavy duty ziplock bag for up to 3 days.
 They also freeze well.
-To reheat, just pop them in the microwave for 45 seconds.
+To reheat from frozen, just pop them in the microwave for 45 seconds.

 Let’s Bake Blueberry Buckwheat Muffins!